Successor Trustees in a Trust

 (1) by a person designated in the terms of the trust to act as successor trustee;

-(2) by a person appointed by unanimous agreement of the qualified beneficiaries;
+(2) by a person whom the qualified beneficiaries unanimously agree upon;

-(3) by a person appointed by the court.
+(3) by a person whom the court appoints.

-The Code gives no procedures regarding how a successor trustee is appointed.
+There are no procedures outlined in the Code regarding how a successor trustee is appointed.
 With good drafting, the terms of the trust will deal expressly with the problem of vacancies by naming successors and specifying the procedure for filling the vacancies.
-Absent such provisions in the trust, ARS 14-10704 (c)(2) permits the appointment of a successor trustee without the need for court approval.
+Absent such provisions in the trust, A.R.S. § 14-10704 (c)(2) permits the appointment of a successor trustee without the need for court approval.

 There are several forms that need to be submitted for the appointment of a successor trustee.
 One form would acknowledge the successor trustee’s acceptance of the appointment and the other would notify the IRS of the successor trustee (Form 56).

 Contact our office or call 602-277-4441 to speak with one of our experienced Arizona trust attorneys at Platt & Westby, P.C., today.